 All that being said, don’t overthink or get too attached to a specific idea.
 Babies are hard to predict, and it’s possible that not every idea will fly with a sensitive model.
 Come in with a game plan, but be prepared to make adjustments and shifts to cater to your client.

-In the same vein of planning ahead, try to schedule your shoot at a time where the baby will likely be calm.
+In the same vein as planning ahead, try to schedule your shoot at a time when the baby will likely be calm.
 No one wants to deal with an ornery infant, especially when a paycheck is on the line.
 Try to communicate with clients to find a time that works well for every party involved.

 It’s also worth keeping in mind that the time you choose to work can drastically affect the look of your photographs.
 For instance, if you plan on utilizing window light, a morning session will yield better results than an evening session would.
 You may be surprised to see just how crucial a bit of flattering light can be in the field of newborn photography.